 Introduction

-See the quickstart guide for a practical introduction to bgpipe.
-You can also watch the below RIPE88 bgpipe talk.
+See the quickstart guide for a practical introduction.
+You can also watch the RIPE 88 bgpipe talk below.

 The talk was summarized in June 2024 by Geoff Huston on the APNIC blog as follows: